arnaudrenaud/speccharts/README.md

 Test suites tend to become less legible as they grow.
 At some point, you wonder where to write a new test or if a case might not be already covered.
 This gets worse with AI agents that contribute code you never wrote.

-`speccharts` reads your test files and generates Mermaid flowcharts that give a bird's eye view of test suites. `describe` blocks render as nodes, `it` and `test` blocks render as leaves.
+`speccharts` reads your test files (JS or TS) and generates Mermaid flowcharts that give a bird's eye view of test suites. `describe` blocks render as nodes, `it` and `test` blocks render as leaves.

 It works especially well with deeply nested test suites.
 Some have advised against this way of organizing tests, but it helps convey ramified logic.